solita/solita.github.com/_posts/2022-02-16-is-it-better-to-burn-out-than-fade-away.md

 Sprints go by; daily routines start to lose their meaning.
 You never have anything to share.
 Your team members seem to be speaking in a language you do not understand.
 Your contributions fade away as you find a residence on the fringes of the project.
 A scribble in the margins of the project annals highlighting a mistake.

-You feel alone, isolated, discarded; An Ill-fitting cog.
+You feel alone, isolated, discarded.
 "Give me something" you lash out in vain.
-Yet your cries only echo with silence.
+Yet your cries echo with silence.

 Anticipation of changing the world turns into antipathy.
-You feel useless like an unfitting bent cog with no place in this mechanism.
-As your professionally meaningless existence slips to your personal life, you blame yourself for not listening to your subconscious self; Unsustainable.
+You feel like an unfitting toothless cog, useless and discarded.
+As your professionally meaningless existence slips to your personal life, you blame yourself for not listening to your subconscious self; unsustainable.

 ## Lack of difference